Fundamental constants: from measurement to the universe, a window on gravitation and cosmology: Introduction

 \section{Introduction}

 Fundamental constants appear everywhere in the mathematical formulation of the laws we use to describe the phenomena of nature.
 They seem to contain some truth about the properties of the physical world while their real nature seem to evade us.

-While initiated about one century ago, the interest of fundamental constants attracted little attention until the surprising claim by~\cite{q-webprl99} that quasar absorption spectra indicated that the fine structure constant was smaller in the past.
-This relaunched the interest on fundamental constants on two different but complementary fronts: (1) {\em theoretical} as a way to constrain deviations from General Relativity, the validity of which on astrophysical scales is questioned due to the need of {\em dark energy} and (2) {\em experimental} and {\em observational} motivated by both the necessity to confirm or infirm the claim by~\cite{q-webprl99} and by the developments of many complementary methods to test the constancy of fundamental constants on a large band of redshifts~\citep{jpu-revue}, which has been recognized as a key issue in views of the current anomalies of our cosmological models \citep{NEW_Peebles:2022akh}.
-To finish, the new definition of the International System of units adopted in 2018 has radically changed the way we shall conceive the relations between constants and units, which give a third motivation for a better understanding of their nature.\\
+While initiated about one century ago, the interest of fundamental constants attracted little attention until the surprising claim by \cite{q-webprl99} that quasar absorption spectra indicated that the fine structure constant was smaller in the past.
+This relaunched the interest on fundamental constants on two different but complementary fronts: (\textit{1}) \emph{theoretical}, as a way to constrain deviations from General Relativity, the validity of which on astrophysical scales is questioned due to the need of \emph{dark energy} and (\textit{2}) \emph{experimental} and \emph{observational}, motivated by both the necessity to confirm or infirm the claim by \cite{q-webprl99} and by the developments of many complementary methods to test the constancy of fundamental constants on a large band of redshifts \citep{jpu-revue}.
+This is now recognized as a key issue in views of the current anomalies of our cosmological models \citep{NEW_Peebles:2022akh}.
+To finish, the new definition of the International System of units adopted in 2018 has radically changed the way we shall conceive the relations between constants and units, which give a third motivation for a better understanding of their nature.